rohinirt/SQL_Projects/India-Census-2011/README.md

 The datasets are linked via the district name and state information to enable comprehensive analysis of census data.

-## Conclusion
-This analysis reveals critical demographic patterns such as population distribution, growth dynamics, literacy levels, and sex ratios across Indian states and districts.
-It highlights states with high literacy and growth rates as well as those with demographic challenges.
-The results can support policymakers and researchers in planning and implementing targeted development initiatives.

 ## Functions Used
 - `SELECT`
 - `JOIN`